 In the heart of the town stands the church of St Margaret.
 Its foundations date back to the 12th Century, although the present building is not as early and has a very interesting tide clock.
 Also situated in the town centre is the Saturday market place which has been in use for 900 years.

 In 1349 AD the Black Death struck the town and nearly half of the town’s population perished.
 The town also suffered great loss of life when floods and gales caused shipping disasters.

 The town’s Trinity Guildhall is the home of ‘Tales of the Old Gaol House’.
-Visitors can see the original cells of the town’s jail and listen to the corresponding information by personal stereo.
+Visitors can see the original cells of the town’s jail and listen to the corresponding audio information.
 During the summer months there are guided walks from the Gaol House for those who want to learn more about the town’s history.